 - I also reduced the number of chips and cookies, opting for more fruit and healthy snacks.
 I soon realized they really would eat whatever was around, so making the swap for healthier foods was barely noticed.

 I found the biggest impact for me was perhaps having a go-to plan for lunch.
-I often failed to consider my own lunch needs, which meant mid-day I was working and hangry- which slowed down my progress and efficiency. creating a simple, standard lunch has had a huge impact on my business day.
+I often failed to consider my own lunch needs, which meant mid-day I was working and hangry- slowing down my progress and efficiency.
+Creating a simple, standard lunch has had a huge impact on my business day.

 There are tweaks week to week, but now I can usually plan the meals in about twenty minutes per week.
 I’m starting to implement this ‘less decision making policy’ to other areas of my life like my wardrobe.
 Sometimes making less ‘smaller’ decisions leads to better overall decisions – a huge win for my business.